jarvisraymond-uchicago/ollamaBash/README.md

 (review, test, storybook, or documentation) based on the argument.
 The script then applies the corresponding prompt for each file and generates the required output using Ollama, storing the results in files with the format `_llamaBash-<mode>-<filename>.txt` in the directory of the file.

-If the user provides the secondary argument `--recursive`, the script will recursive iterate through all subdirectories using the first argument provided and generate files in each directory containing the relevant file types.
+If the user provides the secondary argument `--recursive`, the script will iterate through all subdirectories using the first argument provided and generate files in each directory containing the relevant file types.

 ## Prerequisites